-57 Project 2 and Project 4 are assumed to not have early works available for the purpose of this conceptual example.
+&lt;sup>56 Project 2 and Project 4 are assumed to not have early works available for the purpose of this conceptual example.
 This could be because both projects have already completed early works in a prior ISP (for example).